Finite Localities II

 \item "{(b)}" Let $\ca L_0^+$ be the set of all $g\in\ca L^+$ such that $S_g$ contains an $\ca F$-conjugate of $R$.
 Then $\ca L_0^+$ is a partial subgroup of $\ca L$, and $\ca L^+$ is the pushout in the category of partial groups of the diagram

 of inclusion homomorphisms.

 \endroster \endproclaim

-Along the way to proving Theorem 3.3, we shall explicitly determine the partial group structure of $\ca L^+$ in 3.9 through 3.13.
-These results will then play an important computational role in section 4 and in section 7. ---
+Along the way to proving Theorem 3.8, we shall explicitly determine the partial group structure of $\ca L^+$ in 3.14 through 3.18.
+These results will then play an important computational role in section 4. .1in Set $\bX=\{x\i\mid x\in\bY\}$ and set